 My research interests have evolved over the years, and mainly center around low-dimensional topology and knot theory.
 To me, low-dimensional topology means the topology of 3 and 4-dimensional manifolds, and the interesting interactions between these subjects.
 An important development in the last twenty years in these subjects has been the growth of analytical/geometric methods, especially those of gauge theory, and this has been central to my research.
 Knots appear naturally in this work as a source of interesting examples, and as a way of describing 3-manifolds and 4-manifolds.
 My oldest work is concerned with Casson-Gordon invariants, and also with high-dimensional knot theory.
 My published papers are in my publication list and I also have a list of available preprints.
+(This latter is out of date; for recent papers you'd do better on the math arxiv.)
 What follows is a description of some of my work, roughly in reverse chronological order.
 I haven't discussed every single paper, or gone all the way back to my first papers, but hope to do that some day.

 The remarkable Heegaard-Floer theory of Ozsvath and Szabo turns out to be extremely useful in the study of smooth knot and link concordance.
 Numerical invariants such as τ(K) and the d-invariants of surgeries and branched covers give lots of delicate information about the surfaces that knots and links bound in 4-space.
 I have worked on several aspects of this theory, outlined below.